When to Act, Ask, or Learn: Uncertainty-Aware Policy Steering: Simulation Hardware Experiments

 \subsubsection{UPS Improves Re-Deployment Performance}

-\quad \para{Residual Policy Training} For fair comparison among different intervention methods, we fix an intervention budget and give all methods the same number of intervention trajectories in their residual learning dataset.
-We compute the delta action between the intervention action and the base action and train the residual policy $\pi^\text{residual}$ with the observation and base action as features, as shown in Appendix~\ref{appendix:residual}.
+\quad \para{Residual Policy Training} For fair comparison among different intervention methods, we fix an intervention budget with the same number of intervention trajectories for all methods.
+We compute the delta action between the intervention and the base action and train the residual policy $\pi^\text{residual}$ with observation and base action as inputs, as shown in Appendix~\ref{appendix:residual}.